 Not everyone who has cancer or cancer treatment develops lymphoedema.
-We don’t know exactly how many people do develop it, so we need more research to find out.
+We don’t know exactly how many people will get lymphoedema, so we need more research to find out.

 Who gets lymphoedema?

 Any cancer that affects the lymph nodes may cause lymphoedema.
 But it is more likely that some cancer treatments will cause lymphoedema.
 Researchers are finding out more about this all the time.

-We know that some cancers are more likely to lead to lymphoedema than others.
-They include:
+We know that treatment for some cancers is more likely to lead to lymphoedema than others.
+They include cancers like:

 - some women's cancers - breast, vulval, cervical, womb cancer